-Rationale for multi-modal imaging on 100,000 participants in UK Biobank (first level heading)
+Rationale for multi-modal imaging on 100,000 participants in UK Biobank

 When the original UKB protocol was reviewed in 2006, the UK Biobank International Peer Review Panel recommended exploring the feasibility of conducting enhancements in large subsets of the cohort.
 The inclusion of imaging measures was deemed of value and further consultation with the wider scientific community was recommended.
-Consequently, UKB established an expert Imaging Working Group in 2011 who, after consultation with over 100 imaging specialists worldwide (see Supplementary Notes for complete list), developed an imaging protocol that aimed to maximise the scientific value of the imaging data collected whilst also being achievable at scale (i.e. non-invasive with short acquisition times).
+Consequently, UKB established an expert Imaging Working Group in 2011 who, after consultation with over 100 imaging specialists worldwide developed an imaging protocol that aimed to maximise the scientific value of the imaging data collected whilst also being achievable at scale (i.e. non-invasive with short acquisition times).

 A key requirement was the inclusion of several imaging modalities that could provide precise and reliable information on multiple organ systems (as opposed to single body sites).
 The protocol thus includes collection of imaging data on the brain, heart, large blood vessels, body composition, bone and joints.
 The inclusion of multiple imaging modalities provides researchers with the opportunity to integrate measures from different organ systems for exploring biological mechanisms of complex diseases, which are typically multifactorial.
 For example, the diversity of data could contribute to a better understanding of the relationships between systemic health and dementia through capture of data regarding the structure and function of the brain (brain MRI) in conjunction with adiposity and vascular risk factors (body and cardiac MRI and carotid ultrasound)9.
 The integration of multiple ‘gold-standard’ imaging measures can be used to calibrate and expand upon the data collected at the baseline assessment.
 For example, the whole-body DXA scan complements measures of bone density obtained from the heel ultrasound performed at baseline.
 Further, body MRI and DXA could provide more detailed data on body composition and fat distribution than that provided by the bioimpedance measures.
 This will support more refined analyses of body composition, such as whether disease risk varies in those with a normal BMI but who have a high visceral fat content10.

 Another consideration for the Imaging Working Group was how many participants to image.
 This was done by ultimately balancing estimates of the power of potential future nested case-control studies with pragmatic considerations based on costs and feasibility.
 Approximately 5,000 and 10,000 cases are required to detect an odds ratio of 1.5 and 1.33 with 80% power, respectively, when the exposure prevalence is 10%11.
-Whilst imaging 100,000 participants is unprecedented, it is clear this is the sample size needed for there to be sufficient cases to explore a wide range of associations reliably.
+Whilst imaging 100,000 participants is unprecedented, it is clear this is the sample size needed to capture sufficient cases to reliably explore a wide range of associations.

-Protocols of the UK Biobank imaging enhancement (first level heading)
+Protocols of the UK Biobank imaging enhancement

-Following ethical approval, a pilot phase of ~5,000 participants was performed between 2014 and 2015 to demonstrate the feasibility of high-throughput imaging and to finalise the imaging protocols required for the main phase.
+Following ethical approval, a pilot study of ~5,000 participants was performed between 2014 and 2015 to demonstrate the feasibility of high-throughput imaging and to finalise the imaging protocols required for the main phase.
 Funding was then released to extend the imaging enhancement to an additional 95,000 participants, with data collection estimated to finish by 2023.
 The imaging assessment takes place in dedicated, purpose-built centres based in Stockport (termed Central), Newcastle-upon-Tyne (North), Reading (South-East) and , Bristol (South-West).
 The locations were selected to minimise travel times for the majority of participants, based on driving times and availability of public transport links, as travelling time was recognised as one of the main determinants as to whether a participant was likely to attend or not.

-Invitation process (second level heading)
+Invitation process